TheCompletionsGroup/TCTUserManual/manuscript/GenerateCheckSheet.md

 {#BulkGenerate}
 #Bulk Generate Check Sheets
 You can also bulk generate all check sheets from a sub system and discipline.
-1. From the Menu, click **Menu > Work Assignments > Bulk Generate**
+1. From the Menu, click **Menu > Work Assignments > Bulk Generate**.
 ![Menu > Work Assignments > Bulk Generate](images\MBulkGenerateCS.PNG)
 2. Using the drop-down lists, select the following options:
   - System
   - Sub System
   - Discipline